NTD programmes need to focus on people, not just count disease prevalence, say Sightsavers researchers.

 Sightsavers, in partnership with LSTM, are currently conducting research in Nigeria in partnership with people affected by LF to help understand their lived experiences and make recommendations to improve the design of programmes to better meet their needs.
 A pilot study is also being carried out to address knowledge gaps around how best to detect and refer skin NTD cases at the community level.

 The key findings from this work will be presented at several NTD conferences, including the global symposium on Health Systems Research and the annual meetings of the Coalition for Operational Research on Neglected Tropical Diseases and the American Society of Tropical Medicine and Hygiene.
-They have also been shared by the World Health Organisation in a recent webinar on disability, stigma and mental health.
+They have also been shared by the World Health Organization in a recent webinar on disability, stigma and mental health.

 LSTM is also working to tackle these issues in Liberia through the REDRESS programme, which will evaluate, develop and adapt health systems interventions for the management of severe stigmatising skin diseases.
 The four-year programme has a specific focus on mental health, disability inclusion and gender-transformative approaches to ensure no-one is left behind.